-(Please understand that the ideas in this website for building a are based on building in 2006-2007, before the housing bubble burst, so you might want to add on to an existing home right now to gain some experience.
-Study this and other websites thoroughly, and then when the housing market comes out of the "toilet" -and it always has before, - you will feel more confident in building your entire home as owner/contractor.
+(Please understand that the ideas in this website are based on building in 2006-7 before the housing bubble burst, so you might want to add on to an existing home right now to gain some experience.
+Study this and other websites thoroughly, and then when the housing market comes out of the "toilet" -and it always has before- you will feel more confident in building your entire home as owner/contractor.)

 It takes preparation long before you actually dig that first shovel full of dirt.
 In this section of my website, I list what I determine to be 4 very important steps to follow.